Work with proxies

 An upstream proxy allows connections outside the network without compromising the security of the internal network.
 One common approach to using an upstream proxy is to place a proxy server in a perimeter network to protect the internal network.

-The upstream proxy itself represents an enterprise-level, third-party (non-Esri) solution.
-It is not part of Esri Maps for MicroStrategy.
+The upstream proxy represents an enterprise-level, third-party (non-Esri) solution.
+It is not part of Esri Maps for IBM Cognos.

-The Esri Maps for MicroStrategy proxy configuration file contains elements that allow you to configure an upstream proxy.
+The Esri Maps for IBM Cognos proxy configuration file contains properties that allow you to configure an upstream proxy.

 To configure upstream proxy settings, modify the proxy configuration file using a standard text editor.